-CAPM Beta – When we invest in stock markets, how do we know that stock A is less risky than stock B. Differences can arise due due to the market capitalization, revenue size, sector, growth, management etc. Can we find a single measure which tells us that which stock is more risky?
-The answer is YES and we call this as CAPM Beta or Capital Asset Pricing Model Beta.
+CAPM Beta When we invest in stock markets, how do we know that stock A is less risky than stock B. Differences can arise due to market capitalizationMarket CapitalizationMarket capitalization is the market value of a company’s outstanding shares.
+It is computed as the product of the total number of outstanding shares and the price of each share., revenue size, sector, growth, management, etc. Can we find a single measure that tells us which stock is riskier?
+The answer is YES, and we call this as CAPM Beta or Capital Asset Pricing Model Beta.

 In this article, we look at the nuts and bolts of CAPM Beta –

 - Low Beta Stock/Sectors

 - How to calculate the beta of unlisted or private firms

 - Disadvantages of CAPM Beta

 What is the CAPM Beta?